 - Learn your legal rights as an injured maritime worker

-If you are married, your benefits extend to your spouse in the even that you are killed on the job or an incident or exposure at work contributes to your death.
-These benefits, if awarded, will be paid to the widow or widower of a deceased worker forever or until a remarriage.
+These benefits, if awarded, will be paid to the widow or widower of a deceased worker forever or until remarriage.
 The amount a widow or widower receives is equivalent to one-half of the worker’s average weekly wage.

 Benefits for Children and Dependents

-If there is no living spouse and no living children, LHWCA benefits can be dispersed to other dependents.
-These could be siblings or grandchildren, but to receive benefits they must satisfy the definition of dependent.
-In other words, they must have been financially dependent upon the employee at the time of his or her death.
+- If there is no living spouse and no living children, LHWCA benefits can be dispersed to other dependents.
+These could be siblings or grandchildren, but to receive benefits, they must satisfy the definition of dependent.
+In other words, they must have depended financially on the employee at their death.

 The Duration of LHWCA Death Benefits

 Filing for death benefits when grieving the loss of a loved one isn’t easy.
-If you are faced with this situation, you can rely on the guidance of an experienced lawyer to get you through it.
-With a lawyer on your side you can be sure you will get all of the benefits to which you and your children are entitled.
+If you are faced with this situation, you can rely on the guidance of an experienced maritime lawyer to get you through the filing process.
+With a lawyer on your side, you can be sure you will get all of the benefits you and your children are entitled to.